How does the QuickBooks Online integration work?

 To connect QuickBooks Online, go to Admin settings and select the Payroll tab.
 On the side menu you'll see a link for Accounting integration.
 Click this link to view the available integrations (for now QuickBooks Online is the only option).
 On the QuickBooks Online card click the View button to get started.

-Next you'll click the QuickBooks Online link to open a window that lets you log in and authorize connecting to their Quickbooks Online account.
+Next you'll click the QuickBooks Online link to open a window that lets you log in and authorize connecting to your Quickbooks Online account.

 The following payroll categories must be mapped to a company’s chart of accounts to enable the proper flow of payroll data from Eddy's system to the QuickBooks Online general ledger.
 The categories that are optional can be marked in the dropdown selection as “N/A.” However, we advise you to map all categories to accounts in the event that you begin using the category in the future to prevent errors.